Sunday, December 10, 2023

 Can we in Shorewood do anything to discourage reckless driving on our streets?

 There is no perfect solution to this problem, but there are innovative ways to address this problem.
 One of them is amending the Shorewood Village Code so that a reckless driver’s car or motorcycle can be impounded (and disposed of, if fines are not paid).
-Another is to start using new "Automated Enforcement Systems" in Shorewood (specifically "noise cameras," and redlight cameras).
+Another is to start using new "Automated Enforcement Systems" in Shorewood (specifically "noise cameras," and "redlight cameras").

 Impounding Reckless Drivers’ Vehicles